 WHO ARE EPIC?

-We are a not-for-profit housing association based in Stoke-on-Trent, with over 1,200 properties across North Staffordshire, which are available at below-market rents.
-Offering a high quality service and maintaining our homes to very high standards, we are purchasing around 50 homes each year and allocating these to customers who are unable to rent or buy on the open market.
+We are a not-for-profit housing association based in Stoke-on-Trent, with over 1,400 properties across North Staffordshire, which are available at below-market rents.
+We offer a high quality service and maintain our properties to very high standards.
+In 2021 we increased our property portfolio by over 170 homes.

 We do not offer the option of payment by direct debit for several reasons, the most important being to protect our customers.
 If the funds are not available when a standing order payment is due then the bank concerned will not make the payment, and generally will not charge for this action.
 With a direct debit the bank would still take this payment.